Maverich121/StudentScoreAnalysis/README.md

 [📄 Read the full report (PDF)](report/Data_Science_Report_Dortmund_13.pdf)

-## Overview

-This project investigates whether Mathematics and Language test scores of 486 students differ significantly by **gender** and **parental education level**.
-It was completed as part of the application process for the M.Sc.
-Data Science programme at TU Dortmund University, Department of Statistics.

 ## Research Questions

 1. Is there a statistically significant difference between male and female students in their Mathematics and Language scores?